MATIASTGM/Hytale-RegionSpawnMobs-Wiki/curseforge.md

 ## Project Status

-RegionSpawnMobs is currently in beta.
-Core systems are working, but bugs may still occur.
-It is recommended to test the plugin on a development server before using it in production.
+RegionSpawnMobs is actively maintained and has moved beyond its beta stage as of version 1.1.8.

+The core systems are stable and usable, but the mod is still under active development.
+New features, improvements and compatibility adjustments may continue to be added over time.

 Feedback, bug reports and suggestions are welcome.